-9mm Makarov vs 9mm Luger: The 9mm Cartridge Cold War
+9mm Makarov vs. 9mm Luger: The 9mm Cartridge Battle

-When it comes to East vs West pistol cartridges, it’s hard to ignore comparing the 9x19mm Luger and 9x18mm Makarov.
-Each round found itself on the opposite side of the Iron Curtain in the Cold War during the latter half of the 20th Century, with the Luger being on the side of NATO and the Makarov being the handgun cartridge choice of the Soviet Union.
+When it comes to contrasting Eastern vs. Western pistol cartridges, it’s hard to avoid the 9x18mm Makarov and 9x19mm Luger.
+These handgun rounds found themselves on the opposite sides of the Iron Curtain and during the Cold War, with the Luger serving NATO forces and the Makarov belonging to the Soviet Union.

-In this article, we will evaluate the 9x18 vs 9x19 to help you understand the differences between the two and give you a clearer understanding of which cartridge is best for your shooting needs.
+Let’s evaluate the 9x18mm vs. 9x19mm debate to help you understand the differences between the two and determine which cartridge is better.

 Cartridge Specs